Contents

 Then you should visit the German Boma in Dar es Salaam.

-The German Boma was once the administrative center of the German.
+The German Boma was once the administrative centre of the Germans.

-Today this place is changed to the National Museum of Tanzania.
+Today, this site has been renamed the National Museum of Tanzania.

-You can combine your trip to this place with Makumbusho village or visit Bagamoyo.
+You can combine your trip to this place with a visit to Makumbusho village or to Bagamoyo.

 Mwalimu Julius K. Nyerere Museum